Lengthy processing times, high operating costs, continuous errors, frustrated employees — all of these issues stem from

 - For companies in the EU, is the system GDPR compliant?

 - Finally, if necessary, does the vendor provide an on-premise deployment option?
 Sometimes, I.T. deems it too risky to expose a particular system to the Cloud e.g. a University’s Student Information System.
-At the same time, workflows are far more useful if they can integrate as we’ve seen.
+At the same time, workflows are far more useful if they can integrate with business systems, as we’ve seen.

 10. Reports: Analyze and Optimize

 A workflow analysis tool helps you improve your processes so that employees can focus on more productive work.
 The benefits can be astounding.
 A single optimized workflow can save you two man weeks per month or $50,000 per year.

 In our world awash in data, analytics has become a must-have not merely to gain an advantage but to survive.
 Your workflow management system is the best place to analyze your workflows and their data — that’s one of its greatest pluses.